 Good correction is still obtained with stars as faint as R~14 mag under average seeing conditions, while moderate image quality improvement is seen with stars as faint as $R \sim 16-17$ mag under good seeing ($\leq 0.6''$) conditions.
-Stars fainter than R \sim 17 mag will not result in any improvement.
+Stars fainter than R \sim 17 mag will not result in any improvement and NoAO should be used.